US churches reckon with traumatic legacy of Native schools | WTOP

 Hauff noted that the experiences of former students, such as his own parents, ranged widely.
 Some said that even amid austerity, loneliness and family separation, they received a good education, made friends, learned skills and freely spoke tribal languages with peers.
 But others talked of “unspeakable, cruel abuse,” including physical and sexual assault, malnourishment and being punished for speaking Native languages.

 “Even if some of the children did say they had a positive experience, it did come at a price,” Hauff said.
-“Our church worked hand in hand with the government to assimilate these children. … We need to acknowledge it happened.”
+“Our church worked hand in hand with the government to assimilate these children.”

 In Canada, where more than 150,000 Indigenous children attended residential schools over more than a century, a National Truth and Reconciliation Commission identified 3,201 deaths amid poor conditions.